Why we migrated our blog from WordPress to Drupal

 In the end, we had a robust, continuous migration available to us.
 We were able to run this migration many times over the course of development and ahead of launch.
 As we found new quirks or issues in the migrated content we were able to easily adjust the migration and reprocess the posts.

-Since starting this project we've also been able to leverage these tools on several client projects, powering the migration of content from Wordpress to Drupal on those projects as well.
+Since starting this project we've also been able to leverage these tools on several client projects, powering the migration of content from WordPress to Drupal on those projects as well.

 Lowering the bar to contribution